Jaguar Racing

-The Jaguar brand also has rich history in various forms of sportscar racing, most notably with the XJR sportscars in the FIA World Sportscar Championship and IMSA GT Championship during the late 1980s and early 1990s.

-Formula E
+History

 In December 2015, Jaguar announced that it would start a Formula E team, building its own chassis and powertrain.
 Panasonic agreed to become the team's lead sponsor, with secondary sponsorship from Lear Corporation.
 The team also signed Gorillaz guitarist Noodle as a team ambassador, and launched a commercial in which Noodle drives an electric open-wheeled car before getting out and saying the experience could be improved.

 2016–17 season

 Mitch Evans driving the Jaguar I-Type 1 at the 2017 Berlin ePrix.

 Jaguar made their debut in the 2016–17 season, replacing the folded Trulli GP.
 The team signed A1 GP champion Adam Carroll and 2012 GP3 champions Mitch Evans as its drivers.
 Jaguar finished 10th in the Teams' Championship, with the best result being a double points finish of 4th and 8th at the 2017 Mexico City ePrix.
 Carroll along with Andretti's Robin Frijns were the only two drivers to finish all 12 races of the season.